IBM/data-privacy-toolkit/docs/api/anonymization.md

 and requires five parameters:

-1 A list of Double objects that **must be sorted**
+1. A list of Double objects that **must be sorted**
-2 The `columnType` for this column.
+2. The `columnType` for this column.
 This should have the value `ColumnType.QUASI` since we need to represent a quasi-identifier
-3 The `weight` which is the weight we should for that column when calculating the information loss.
+3. The `weight` which is the weight we should for that column when calculating the information loss.
-4 A boolean `isForLinking` that denotes if the column should be considered as part of the linking attributes when we calculate the re-identification risk.
+4. A boolean `isForLinking` that denotes if the column should be considered as part of the linking attributes when we calculate the re-identification risk.

-There is a utility function located in the `com.ibm.research.drl.prima.anonymization.ColumnInformationGenerator` class that generates a `NumericalRange` object based on a dataset and the column index of the numerical attribute that we want to extract the information for:
+There is a utility function located in the `com.ibm.research.drl.dpt.anonymization.ColumnInformationGenerator` class that generates a `NumericalRange` object based on a dataset and the column index of the numerical attribute that we want to extract the information for:

 ```java
     public static NumericalRange generateNumericalRange(